michaliskambi/pascal-lint/README.md

     https://stackoverflow.com/questions/14003153/how-to-hide-the-inherited-tobject-constructor-while-the-class-has-overloaded-one
     http://andy.jgknet.de/blog/2011/07/hiding-the-tobject-create-constructor/

-6. Check you don't call "Exception.Create" instead of "raise Exception.Create"?
-It is an easy mistake to forget the "raise" keyword.
+6. Check you don't call `Exception.Create` instead of `raise Exception.Create`.
+It is an easy mistake to forget the `raise` keyword.

 7. Check for ";;", two semicolons one after the other.
 This is usually a typo.

+8. Check you don't call constructor as a regular method.
+This causes wild bugs, be reinitializing already-initialized instance, and the constructors (and general class logic) are in general *not* ready for this.

+    The goal is to capture such invalid code that unfortunately compiles:

+    ```pascal
+    var
+      O: TObject;
+    begin
+      O := TObject.Create;
+      O.Create; // calling constructor like this is invalid
+      O.Free;
+    end.
+    ```

 # Downloading